bishopce16/stroke_prediction_analysis/README.md

 ## Dashboard/Story

-Finalized the Dashboard/Story and added Exploratory Analysis and Machine Learning to the show importance within the Tableau story.
+Finalized the Dashboard/Story and added Exploratory Analysis and Machine Learning to show importance within the Tableau story.

 ### Exploratory Analysis